ICRANet: ICRANet Centers in Pescara, Rome and Nice

 ICRANet headquarters are located in Pescara, Italy.
 This center coordinates ICRANet activities and yearly meetings of the Scientific and the Steering committees are usually held there.
 International meetings such as the Italian-Korean Symposia on Relativistic Astrophysics are regularly held in this center.
-Scientific activities in Pescara center include the fundamental research on the early cosmology by the Russian school guided by Vladimir Belinski.
+Scientific activities in Pescara center include the fundamental research on early cosmology by the Russian school guided by Vladimir Belinski.

-Activities of the ICRANet Seat at Villa Ratti in Nice include the coordination of the IRAP PhD program, as well as scientific activities connected with the ultra high energy observations by the University of Savoy and the VLT observations performed by the Côte d’Azur Observatory, which involve the thesis works of IRAP PhD students.
+Activities of the ICRANet Seat at Villa Ratti in Nice include the coordination of the IRAP PhD program, as well as scientific activities connected with the ultra high energy observations by the University of Savoy and the VLT observations performed by the Côte d'Azur Observatory, which involve the thesis works of IRAP PhD students.
 The University of Savoy is the closest French lab to the CERN.

 ICRANet Center in Armenia

 Since January 2014, the ICRANet Center in Yerevan has been established at the Presidium of the National Academy of Sciences of Armenia, at Marshall Baghramian Avenue, 24a.
 Scientific activities in this center are coordinated by the Director, Dr. Narek Sahakyan.
 In 2014, the Government of Armenia approved the Agreement to establish the ICRANet international center in Armenia.
 The Seat Agreement has been signed in Rome on February 14, 2015, by the director of ICRANet, Remo Ruffini and the Ambassador of Armenia in Italy, Mr. Sargis Ghazaryan.
 On November 13, 2015, the Parliament of Armenia unanimously approved the Seat Agreement.
 Since January 2016 ICRANet Armenia center is registered at the Ministry of Foreign Affairs as an international organization.
 The main areas of scientific research in ICRANet-Armenia are in the fields of relativistic astrophysics, astroparticle physics, X-ray astrophysics, high and very high energy gamma-ray astrophysics, high energy neutrino astrophysics.
 The center is a full member of the MAGIC international collaboration since 2017.
 Also, the center is actively involved in development of the Open Universe Initiative.
 In Armenia, the ICRANet center collaborates with other scientific institutions from the Academy and Universities, and provides to organize joint international meetings and workshops, summer schools for PhD students and mobility programs for scientists in the field of Astrophysics.
 ICRANet center in Armenia coordinates ICRANet activities in the area of Central-Asian and Middle-Eastern countries.

 A summer school and an international scientific conference dedicated to the issues of Relativistic Astrophysics "1st Scientific ICRANet Meeting in Armenia: Black Holes: the largest energy sources in the Universe" were held in Armenia from June 28 to July 4, 2014.